Limit distributions of branching Markov chains: Introduction

-\begin{dfn} Let $\Xs$ be a countable set, the \sfemph{state space.} \note{W: I believe you introduced too many different sophisticated style types.
-I replaced {\tt $\backslash$mathsf} by {\tt $\backslash$emph} in the {\tt $\backslash$newcommand $\backslash$sfemph}, so that it might still be reversed.} \\[3pt] (a) A \sfemph{population} on $\Xs$ is a finitely supported function $m: \Xs \to \ZZ^+$, also viewed as a multiset where $x \in m$ means that $m(x) > 0$ and $m(x)$ is the number of particles (members of the population) situated at $x \in \Xs$.
+(a) A \sfemph{population} on $\Xs$ is a finitely supported function $m: \Xs \to \ZZ^+$, also viewed as a multiset, so that $x \in m$ means that $m(x) > 0$ and $m(x)$ is the number of particles (members of the population) situated at $x \in \Xs$.
 Thus, the same location can be shared by several particles.
-We emphasize the difference between a population $m\in\Ms=\ZpX$ (which is a \emph{multiset}) and its \sfemph{support} $\supp m = \{x\in\Xs: m(x)>0 \}$ which is a plain subset of $\Xs$. \\[3pt] (b) A \sfemph{branching Markov chain} is a time homogeneous Markov chain on the space of populations $\Ms$ whose transitions $m\toto m'$ are determined by a family of \sfemph{branching probability distributions} $\Pi_x\,,\; x\in\Xs,$ in the following way: each particle of the population $m$ is replaced with a population independently sampled from the distribution $\Pi_x$ determined by the position $x$ of the particle; the result of this procedure is the population~$m'$.
+We emphasise the difference between a population $m\in\Ms=\ZpX$ (which is a \emph{multiset}) and its \sfemph{support} $\supp m = \{x\in\Xs: m(x)>0 \}$ which is a plain subset of $\Xs$.

+(b) A \sfemph{branching Markov chain} is a time homogeneous Markov chain on the space of populations $\Ms$ whose transitions $m\toto m'$ are determined by a family of \sfemph{branching probability distributions} $\Pi_x\,,\; x\in\Xs,$ in the following way: each particle of the population $m$ is replaced with a population independently sampled from the distribution $\Pi_x$ determined by the position $x$ of the particle; the result of this procedure is the population~$m'$.
 That is, for $y \in \Xs$, $m'(y)$ is the sum of the random offspring numbers which each $x \in m$ places at position $y$. \end{dfn}

 The elements of the state space $\Xs$ are often referred to as \emph{types}, and then one talks about \emph{multi-type branching processes} (rather than branching Markov chains).
 They were first considered by \textsc{Kolmogorov}~\cite{Kolmogoroff41}.
 The explicit general definition was given by \textsc{Harris}~\cite[Section~III.6]{Harris63}.
 There is an ample literature on multi-type branching processes, in discrete as well as continuous time.
 The reader is referred to the survey by \textsc{Ney}~\cite{Ney91} for a historical account and for general information on this field.
 More relevant literature will be outlined further below.